peterlgarland/WinCertes/README.md

 	- Support for AWS Route53
 - Import of certificate and key into chosen CSP/KSP, enabling compatibility with HSMs
 - Support of any ACMEv2 compliant CA, including Let's Encrypt and Let's Encrypt Staging (for tests/dry-run)
-- Windows Installer for easy deployment, but you must have .NET 5.0 Runtime installed
+- Windows Installer for easy deployment, but you must have .NET 7.0 Desktop Runtime installed
 - GUI option for super easy use
    - Currently limited to HTTP Validation via IIS or the Standalone Http Challenge Server
    - Ability to rebind Certificate to an IIS Site